Suriname entry requirements for Madagascar passport holders

 Frequently asked questions

 No. There is no visa-on-arrival for Malagasy citizens.
-You must obtain a visa from a Surinamese embassy or consulate before you travel.
+You must obtain an e-Visa before you travel.

 Processing usually takes 5–10 business days.
 Apply at least 2–3 weeks before your departure to be safe.

-Typically: a completed application form, your passport (valid 6+ months), two passport photos, flight itinerary, hotel booking, proof of sufficient funds, and a visa fee.
-Check with the specific embassy for exact requirements.
+Typically: a completed online form, your passport (valid 6+ months), a passport photo, flight itinerary, hotel booking, and proof of sufficient funds.
+Check the e-Visa portal for exact requirements.

 Extensions are not available for tourist visas.
 You must leave before your visa expires.
 If you need a longer stay, apply for a different visa type before traveling.